 In particular, the Issuer faces operational risk arising from mistakes made in the confirmation or settlement of transactions or from transactions not being properly recorded, evaluated or accounted.
 The Issuer's businesses are highly dependent on its ability to process, on a rapid basis, a large number of transactions across several and diverse markets in many currencies, and the transactions the Issuer processes have become increasingly complex.
 Consequently, the Issuer relies heavily on its financial, accounting and other data processing systems.
 In the future, if any of these systems, including but not limited to home office access which intensified during the COVID-19 pandemic, does not operate properly, is disabled, not replaced or not newly implemented, the Issuer could suffer financial loss, a disruption of its businesses, liability to clients, regulatory intervention or reputational damage.
 In addition, the inability of the Issuer's systems to accommodate an increasing volume of transactions could constrain its ability to expand its businesses.
-The Issuer also faces such information technology risks in connection with the global renewal of its IT platforms.
 The Issuer selected Temenos to initiate planning of its core banking platform replacement in Asia, while retaining flexibility to select the optimal providers for renewals in other regions and for additional components and applications.
 After the completion of the project in Asia, the renewal of the IT platforms will also be implemented in other regions.